 Is Financing Available in Nicaragua?

 Cash is king in the San Juan del Sur and Tola real estate market, and it also allows you to take advantage of the best opportunities available.
-If you are looking for financing, first determine what amount you would be able to make as a downpayment and what type of monthly, bimonthly, quarterly, or annual payments you can manage to pay on the remaining balance.
+If you are looking for owner financing, first determine what amount you would be able to make as a downpayment and what type of monthly, bimonthly, quarterly, or annual payments you can manage to pay on the remaining balance.
+You can use our owner financing calculator to see which properties are potentially in your reach.
 With this information, we can help you find potential owner financing options or private lenders.

 What Are Property Taxes Like?